rbrtknwls/Project-Archive/README.md

 - Worked with graphs randomization and some pathfinding to make an adventure game.
 - Has two whole minutes of gameplay!!!

+**Skiing_Game** (Circa 2017):
+- Final game for my ICS3U class.
+- Manipulates 2D graphics to create the illusion of 3D Graphics.
+- Created a port for the OLPC.

 **Pong Final** (Circa 2017)
 - A final version of pong I submitted for my ICS3U Class.
 - Is super sketchy, I would recommend skipping this one.